Chemical Safety and Climate Change Preparedness Resources for Businesses

 Use OTA's Facility Emergency Plan Summary Template to create your own emergency plan summary.
 Then, share it with your local fire department, health department, and emergency management officials, and maintain a copy in a safe location on-site.
 Make sure to review it annually with relevant staff, and make updates as needed.

-The Massachusetts Department of Labor Standards (DLS) OSHA Consultation Program helps employers recognize and control potential safety and health hazards at their worksites, improve their safety and health program, and assist in training employees.
+• The Massachusetts Department of Labor Standards (DLS) OSHA Consultation Program helps employers recognize and control potential safety and health hazards at their worksites, improve their safety and health program, and assist in training employees.
 It is a confidential service in which your firm's name, and any other information you provide and any unsafe or unhealthy working conditions found, will not be reported routinely to the OSHA inspection staff.
+Multilingual services in Spanish, Portuguese, Vietnamese, and Chinese are available.

-The Massachusetts Department of Industrial Accidents (DIA) offers Workplace Safety Training Grants to fun workplace safety training.
+• The Massachusetts Department of Industrial Accidents (DIA) offers Workplace Safety Training Grants to fund workplace safety training.
 The goal of this highly successful program is to promote safe and healthy conditions in the workplace through training, education, and other preventative programs.

-The Toxics Use Reduction Institute's Cleaning Laboratory tests the performance of both industrial and janitorial cleaning products to encourage companies, institutions, and product formulators to choose and develop safer substitutes.
+• The Toxics Use Reduction Institute (TURI) Cleaning Laboratory tests the performance of both industrial and janitorial cleaning products to encourage companies, institutions, and product formulators to choose and develop safer substitutes.

 Image credits: Pexels